Why Your Brand Videos Are Being Ignored (And How to Make Brand Videos More Engaging)

 That assumption is wrong.

+The key to how to make brand videos more engaging starts with avoiding this mistake.
 Most brand videos are built backwards.
 They warm up slowly.
 They lead with context before emotion.
 They introduce the business before the human.

 The Mistake Most Brands Make With Video